eldub1999/n8n-document-processor/workflows/IMPORT_GUIDE.md

 1. An active n8n.cloud account
 2. A Google account with access to Google Drive
 3. A Supabase project with the necessary tables set up
-4. Access to either Google AI (Vertex AI) or Anthropic API for generating embeddings
+4. Access to either Google Vertex AI or Voyage AI API for generating embeddings

 ## Import Steps